 Car accident victims can recover compensation for various losses resulting from their injuries.
 Understanding what damages are available helps ensure you pursue full compensation.

 Lost wages compensate you for income lost while recovering from your injuries.
-If your injuries prevent you from working, you can recover the wages you would have earned.
+If your injuries prevent you from working, you can seek the wages you would have earned.
 Lost earning capacity applies when injuries permanently reduce your ability to earn income in the future.

 Pain and suffering damages compensate you for physical pain and emotional distress caused by your injuries.
 These non-economic damages recognize the real impact accidents have on your quality of life.